lindensheehy/Compiler/docs/Glossary.md

 # Glossary

-The following is a glossary of terms using throughout these docs.
-I had to learn most of these terms myself during the development of this project, so this is for both my sake and anyone elses.
+The following is a glossary of terms used throughout these docs.
+I had to learn most of these terms myself during the development of this project, so this is for both my sake and anyone else's.

 ---